 My Approach to Helping

 I specialize in the treatment of anxiety disorders, trauma, and adjustment disorder.
-Specifically, I work with adults and adolescents who are experiencing generalized anxiety disorder, social anxiety, panic disorder, PTSD, C-PTSD, medical phobias, and anxiety caused by circumstances, such as a medical diagnosis or injury, a life transition, loss, or ongoing isolation.
+Specifically, I work with adults and adolescents with generalized anxiety disorder, social anxiety, panic disorder, PTSD, C-PTSD, medical phobias, and anxiety caused by circumstances, such as a medical diagnosis or injury, a life transition, loss, relationship difficulties, and ongoing isolation.
 Since chronic anxiety often leads to depressive symptoms, I treat that as well.

 In a warm, supportive therapeutic setting, I help clients safely process their emotions and experiences and learn practical, strengths-based coping strategies and specific techniques for symptom management and reduction.
 I use evidence-based therapies to assist clients in identifying behavioral patterns and belief systems that keep them feeling stuck, frustrated, and unsettled.